Bira/octopus-carnival/_drafts/wir-dscc-themes-sunwarped-monster.md

   itself says that while you'd expect to see this only for bite attacks, you can add it to any attack and come up with a suitably freaky explanation for why it works.

+- **Misshapen Body** means the creature's important anatomical bits are not where you'd expect them to be, so it can roll a d20 when it takes a critical hit, downgrading it to a normal hit on a result of 10+.
+These are the same mechanics of a normal save, but since they're written out in full I guess it means it doesn't _count_ as a save, so wouldn't get general save bonuses such as those of an elite or solo.

+- You can also make such misshapen creatures **Steady-Footed**, letting them also roll actual saves against falling prone because their weird shape ends up being more stable.

+## Impressions

+I get a very strong "atomic horror" vibe from this theme, except it's happening in a setting where people don't know about radiation, and so the mutations get blamed on other causes.